The root cause of nylon tie wire breakage

 Injection Molding Process

-Nylon cable ties are mostly produced by injection molding process.
+Nylon tie wire are mostly produced by injection molding process.
 Temperature, pressure, cooling speed and other parameters directly affect the molecular arrangement and crystallinity of the tie.
 If the injection temperature is too high, the material will be degraded, too low is not enough molding, will lead to the lack of strength of the finished product.

 Mold design is not reasonable (such as teeth, locks too thin or sharp corners) will lead to stress concentration, become a fracture of the “weak link”.